mooorkey/Prosecutor-Relocation-Optimization/README.md

 1. One Job per Worker: Each worker can be assigned to only one job.
 2. One Worker per Job: Each job must be assigned to exactly one worker.
 #### Objective:
-Find the optimal assignment of workers to jobs that minimizes the total cost while satisfying constraints above.
+Find the optimal assignment of workers to jobs that minimizes the total cost while satisfying the constraints above.

 ### Methods